stat545ubc-2023/mda-SidneySaint/Milestone 2/SaintMDA21017.md

 # overall: I am going to produce the odds ratios for malignant diagnoses for radius and concavity using broom's 'tidy' # see below.

-# The model I secified is a logistic regression model - the regression estimates correspond to the change in LOG odds of receiving a malignant diagnosis (coded as 1) with each one unit change in our preditors (radii and concavity) - we take the exponential of the coefficients by specifying exp=TRUE when calling broom's "tidy" # -- this yeilds odds ratios for a malignant diagnosis associated with each predictor.
+# The model I specified is a logistic regression model - the regression estimates correspond to the change in LOG odds of receiving a malignant diagnosis (coded as 1) with each one unit change in our predictors (radii and concavity) - we take the exponential of the coefficients by specifying exp=TRUE when calling broom's "tidy" # -- this yields odds ratios for a malignant diagnosis associated with each predictor.

 broom::tidy(LogitModel_diag_by_radconc, exp=TRUE,
             #let's also call the confindence intervals at 95% confidence: